-Hotel – You Le Yuen
+Hotel in George Town, Malaysia – You Le Yuen

 Situated in George Town, You Le Yuen accommodations feature a number of amenities including a terrace, a shared lounge, and free Wi-Fi.
 It is located around 1km from the nearest large shopping mall, and is a 20-minute walk to Penang Times Square.
 All rooms are equipped with a flat-screen TV, private bathroom and a bath, and selected rooms are equipped with a balcony.
 Daily breakfast includes continental and Asian options.